Confinement-driven state transition and bistability in schooling fish

+where $r_i$ is the position of the $i$-th fish with respect to the school's center of mass ($\mathbf{r}_i = \mathbf{x}_i - 1/N \sum_{i=1}^N \mathbf{x}_i$), and $\tilde{\cdot}$ is the normalization operator ($\tilde{\mathbf u } = \mathbf u / |\mathbf u|$).
 These parameters allow the structure of the school to be described mathematically, highlighting the typical states discussed above.
-When $\mathcal M$ is large (close to 1) and $\mathcal P$ is small (close to 0), the group is in the milling state; conversly, when $\mathcal M$ is small and $\mathcal P$ is large, the fish are in the polarised state. \autoref{fig:figure1}a-b provides examples of these characteristic schooling states in our experimental setup.
+When $\mathcal M$ is large (close to 1) and $\mathcal P$ is small (close to 0), the group is in the milling state; conversely, when $\mathcal M$ is small and $\mathcal P$ is large, the fish are in the polarized state.
+Fig.~\ref{fig:large_figure_photo_timeseries}a-b provides examples of these characteristic schooling states in our experimental setup. \\